-For all of these reasons, the slogan advanced by many contemporary Greens, "We are neither right nor left but up front," is historically naive and politically fatal.
-The necessary project of creating an emancipatory ecological politics demands an acute awareness least recognized or understood of these strains is the phenomenon one might call "actually existing ecofascism," that is, the preoccupation of authentically fascist movements with environmentalist concerns.
+The historical record does, to be sure, belie the vacuous claim that "those who want to reform society according to nature are neither left nor right but ecologically minded."68 Environmental themes can be mobilized from the left or from the right, indeed they require an explicit social context if they are to have any political valence whatsoever.
+"Ecology" alone does not prescribe a politics; it must be interpreted, mediated through some theory of society in order to acquire political meaning.
+Failure our attention.
+One of the least recognized or understood of these strains is the phenomenon one might call "actually existing ecofascism," that is, the preoccupation of authentically fascist movements with environmentalist concerns.
 In order to grasp the peculiar intensity and endurance of this affiliation, we would do well to examine more closely its most notorious historical incarnation, the so-called "green wing" of German National Socialism.

 Despite an extensive documentary record, the subject remains an elusive one, underappreciated by professional historians and environmental activists alike.
 In English-speaking countries as well as in Germany itself, the very existence of a "green wing" in the Nazi movement, much less its inspiration, goals, and consequences, has yet to be adequately researched and analyzed.
-Most of the handful of available interpretations succumb to either an alarming intellectual affinity with their subject." or a naive refusal to examine the full extent of the "ideological overlap between nature conservation and National Socialism."
-This article presents a brief and necessarily schematic overview of the ecological components of Nazism, emphasizing both their central role in Nazi ideology and their practical implementation during the Third Reich.
+Most of the handful of available interpretations succumb to either an alarming intellectual affinity with their subject."2 or a naive refusal to examine the full extent of the "ideological overlap between nature conservation and National Socialism."3 This article presents a brief and necessarily schematic overview of the ecological components of Nazism, emphasizing both their central role in Nazi ideology and their practical implementation during the Third Reich.
 A preliminary survey of nineteenth and twentieth century precursors to classical ecofascism should serve to illuminate the conceptual underpinnings common to all forms of reactionary ecology.

 Two initial clarifications are in order.
-First, the terms "environmental" and "ecological" are here used more or less interchangeably to denote ideas, attitudes, and practices commonly associated characterized National Socialism as "politically applied biology."
+First, the terms "environmental" and "ecological" are here used more or less interchangeably to denote ideas, attitudes, and practices comnature", p.
+137.